 Although Taos Ski Valley is known for its incredible skiing and snowboarding opportunities in the winter months, the friendly town of Taos is a charming destination to visit year-round.
 You’ll find a range of activities to add to your itinerary, including hot air ballooning, river rafting, and browsing excellent art galleries and museums.

-15. Climb New Mexico’s Highest Mountain at Wheeler Peak
+15. Climb New Mexico’s Highest Mountain

 To capture some of the best views New Mexico has to offer, test your bravery with a challenging hike up Wheeler Peak.
 It boasts a gorgeous landscape of towering pines, rock scrambles, serene lakes, and colorful wildflowers – but its biggest claim to fame is that it’s home to the highest point in New Mexico.